catid/calico/README.md

 During decryption a 1024-bit window is used to keep track of accepted IVs.
 This value was chosen because it is the IPsec largest window allowed.
 But it may be worth looking into expanding this window for high-speed transfers.

+#### SipHash versus Poly1305 versus VMAC

+The fastest MAC available right now is VMAC, which is almost twice as fast as a naive implementation of SipHash-2-4 without SIMD optimizations.
+However, VMAC requires a lot of extra memory per connection and it is much more complicated.
+I was not willing to maintain my VMAC code and decided to go with the simpler albiet slower SipHash approach.

 ## References